dotnet/docs/docs/scenarios/solution-authoring/cli-golden-path.md

 4. Open `Program.cs`, add `using Library;` to the top of the file, then replace the Main method with `Console.WriteLine($"The answer is {new Thing().Get(42)}");`.
 5. Run the app using `dotnet run` from the command-line, or set a breakpoint after the `WriteLine`, and hit F5 from Visual Studio Code.
 Please refer to [the Visual Studio Code C# Extension documentation](https://github.com/OmniSharp/omnisharp-vscode/blob/master/debugger.md) for details on setting-up debugging.

-The application should have built correctly, and should hit the breakpoint if you've launched the debugger.
-You should also be able to check in both cases that the application output "The answer is 42.".
+The application should build correctly, and should hit the breakpoint if you've launched the debugger.
+You should also be able to verify that in both cases the application output is "The answer is 42.".